AdamOssenford/docker/README.md

 These instructions are probably not perfect, please let us know if anything feels wrong or incomplete.
 Better yet, submit a PR and improve them yourself.

-### Legal

-*Brought to you courtesy of our legal counsel.
-For more context, please see the [NOTICE](https://github.com/docker/docker/blob/master/NOTICE) document in this repo.*

-Use and transfer of Docker may be subject to certain restrictions by the United States and other governments.

-It is your responsibility to ensure that your use and/or transfer does not violate applicable laws.

-For more information, please see https://www.bis.doc.gov

 Licensing
 =========
 Docker is licensed under the Apache License, Version 2.0.
 See